mit-rss/wall_follower/README.md

 For this section, feel free to just make the scaffold of a speed controller that issues a 0 velocity ```/drive``` AckermannDriveStamped publish to your simulated racecar whenever it reaches a situation that you think it should stop in.
 Test your simulated safety controller by launching the racecar simulator and issuing some singular test drive commands that drive the racecar in the direction of an obstacle.

 During Part 2, you will switch this drive topic using ROS parameters to make use of the muxes described above, put your code on the actual racecar, and tune your algorithm to better work in real life situations.

-### Wall Follower

-Last week, each member of your team designed their own version of a wall-following algorithm for the racecar simulator.
-However, you only get one racecar!

-Your team will need to work together to combine ideas from multiple team members' implementations of the wall follower to make a single, more robust controller.

-*Note: PID controllers are not one-size-fits-all.
-You may find that different parameter tunings, controller implementations, and special cases work best for different racecar speeds and racetrack conditions.
-Expand your wall following algorithm to take this into account by adjusting based on race conditions.*

-While developing and iterating on your combined algorithm, consider how you can accurately gauge its performance, especially when comparing two different implementations or parameter tunings.
-Include a qualitative **and** quantitative discussion on this and how you settled on your final wall following algorithm in your team's briefing and report.
-We recommend creating visuals to help support your conclusion!

-Questions to help with evaluating your wall follower:
-- How do you know when your wall follower is performing well?
-- What data can you collect to quantitatively evaluate wall-following performance?
-- What race conditions (especially racecar speeds and racecar paths) should you test on to best determine performance?
-- What graphs/visuals can you create to help make evaluation easier?

 ## Part 2: On The Racecar
-**Note: Your team will be receiving their racecar during lab on **Monday, March 4th**.
-Don't worry about this part until then.**

 ### Using the Racecar
 #### Connections and Power